openebs-archive/openebs-docs/docs/uglocalpv.md

 pvc-2e4b123e-88ff-11e9-bc28-42010a8001ff   5G         RWO            Delete           Bound    default/demo-vol1-claim   openebs-hostpath            22s</div>

-<h3><a class="anchor" aria-hidden="true" id="Provision-OpenEBS-Local-PV-based-on-Device"></a>Provision OpenEBS Local PV based on Device</h3>
+<h3><a class="anchor" aria-hidden="true" id="Provision-OpenEBS-Local-PV-based-on-Device"></a>Provision OpenEBS Local PV Based on Device</h3>

-The simplest way to provision an OpenEBS Local PV based on Device is to use the default StorageClass for Local PV which is created as part of latest 1.0.0-RC2 operator YAML.
-The default StorageClass name for Local PV based on Device configuration is `openebs-device`.
+The simplest way to provision an OpenEBS Local PV based on device is to use the default StorageClass for OpenEBS  Local PV based of device which is created as part of latest 1.0.0-RC2 operator YAML.
+The default StorageClass name for OpenEBS Local PV based on device configuration is `openebs-device`.

-The following is the sample deployment configuration of Percona application which is going to consume OpenEBS Local PV based on Device.
-For utilizing default OpenEBS Local PV based device, use StorageClass name as `openebs-device` in the PVC spec of the Percona deployment.
+The following is the sample deployment configuration of Percona application which is going to consume OpenEBS Local PV based on device.
+For utilizing default OpenEBS Local PV based on device, use default StorageClass name as `openebs-device` in the PVC spec of the Percona deployment.

 ```
 ---